markotesic/markotesic.github.io/content/project/2022_dsg/index.md

 ---
-title: Turing Data Study Group: Optimising the supply chain to minimise waste and delivery mileage
+title: 'Turing Data Study Group: Optimising the supply chain to minimise waste and delivery mileage'
 summary: An example of using the in-built project page.

 # Optional external URL for project (replaces project detail page).